kevinfrei/EMP/README.md

 ## Stuff to do

 ### Bugs
-* Now Playing sorting / shuffle interactions are goofy
+* Play button is non-responsive even when Now Playing is queue

 ### Core Capabilities
 * **both** Remember volume position between runs